Module books, DVD and a website where you can access the online resources.

 You will need

-You will require access to equipment that plays DVDs, a phone and the use of a computer with internet access.
+You will require access to equipment that plays DVDs, a phone, a digital camera (or camera on a smartphone) and the use of a computer with internet access.
 You don’t need to rush out and buy a computer as you could use one at a library or drop-in centre.

 You will need a device with internet access to study this module as a web browser is used to access learning materials and activities.
 Any other computer-based activities you will need to carry out, such as word processing, using spreadsheets, taking part in online forums, and submitting files to the university for assessment, are specified in the module materials.
 If any additional software is needed for these tasks it will either be provided or is freely available.
 You may need administrative privileges to install the software.